hal2814/local-zoo/README.md

 ## Future Features

 ## Technologies Used
-_Angular 2, HTML, CSS, JavaScript, jQuery, built and served with Bower and Gulp.
-Reliant on the betterdoctor.com API and the Google Maps geocoder API._
+_Angular 2, HTML, CSS, JavaScript, jQuery, built and served with Bower and Gulp._

 Copyright (c) 2017 **_Nate McGregor_**